Mikoyan-Gurevich MiG-23: Iran-Iraq War (1980–1988)

-In 1983-1984, the MiG-23MFs were used to intercept Iranian RF-4E reconnaissance aircraft flying over Iraq.
+In 1983–1984, the MiG-23MFs were used to intercept Iranian RF-4E reconnaissance aircraft flying over Iraq.
 Even though these aircraft were unarmed, they proved very hard to catch, and each of their flights was protected by a pair of F-14s; on 1 January 1984, Tomcats shot down a MiG-23MF while escorting an RF-4E.
-Later that month, an RF-4E was claimed shot down by a MiG-23MF, and another followed in June.
-Actually, both were only heavily damaged: after successful emergency landings, they were eventually repaired.
+Later that month, an RF-4E was shot down by a MiG-23MF.
+Another RF-4E was shot down yet again by an MiG-23MF in June.
 That year also marked the arrival of the first MiG-23MLs; in total, at least 64 were ordered by Iraq.
 On 11 August, one of the new MiG-23MLs shot down the F-14 flown by IRIAF Colonel Hashem All-e-Agha with an R-60MK missile over the Persian Gulf.
 Iraqi MiG-23MLs downed another Tomcat on 2 September 1986, when Iranian Air Force Captain Ahmad Moradi Talebi was shot down while attempting to defect with his F-14A.

+On 20 February 1986, Colonel Abdolbaghi Darvish was shot down by an Iraqi MiG-23ML while flying his Iranian Fokker F27 Friendship (F27-600).
+All 51 crew and passengers were killed.
+The aircraft was carrying a delegation of military and government officials on a mission.

 From 1984 onwards, due to the exhaustion of both its personnel and its aircraft, the Iranian air force stopped operating its fighters over the frontlines.
 Hence, the Iraqis started using their aircraft to attack targets further into Iran.
 MiG-23BNs participated in these attacks, as part of bigger strike packages including other bombers, a fighter escort (often including MiG-23MF/MLs), and SEAD aircraft.
 They also flew close air support missions.
 Thanks to the decreased presence of IRIAF interceptors and to the much-improved protection offered by escort, SEAD and electronic countermeasures aircraft, losses were much lower than during the first months of the war.

 According to official post-war Iraqi Air Force documents, Iraq lost a total of 38 MiG-23BNs, three MiG-23MS, one MiG-23MF and one MiG-23ML.
 However, the stated losses for interceptor variants are much lower than the actual number of aircraft lost.
 For example, the number of pilots known to have been killed while flying MiG-23MS/MFs is twice as high as the official figure for all MiG-23 interceptor variants.
 In return, Iraqi MiG-23 pilots have claimed around 20 aerial victories, of which seven have been confirmed after cross-examination with data from Iranian sources.